📣 We have some great news to share! 📣

 We continue to learn about the power of appreciation.

-That is why we would love to hear YOUR story in written or video form.
+We would love to hear YOUR story in written or video form.

 This is how people featured in the book approach SALT: